 Making sure that information about your company is accurate and up-to-date is of prime importance.
 Ensure that your company’s URL, phone number, and other pertinent information are well-filled in the various fields available.

 2. You should personalise your LinkedIn Page URL

 All profiles and company pages on LinkedIn are given a standard-issue URL.
 However, you can create a custom link for both of them, and you should.
 Customising your LinkedIn page URL is a great way to spruce up your LinkedIn presence.

-Keep in mind that one of LinkedIn policies regarding changes made to public URLs is that you can only change the link once every 30 days.
+Keep in mind that one of LinkedIn’s policies regarding changes made to public URLs is that you can only change the link once every 30 days.
 Any dropped or changed URL may be made available for others to use and claim after 365 days.
-However, this rule does not apply to your main or primary URL, since it contains your profile’s unique identification number.
+However, this rule does not apply to your primary URL, since it contains your profile’s unique identification number.